keitaroyam/servalcat/README.md

 ```
 Add `-U` option for updating.

-The required GEMMI version is now [v0.5.8](https://github.com/project-gemmi/gemmi/releases/tag/v0.5.8).
-Please update GEMMI as well if it is old (it should be done by pip).
+The required GEMMI version is now [v0.6.0](https://github.com/project-gemmi/gemmi/releases/tag/v0.6.0).
+It may not work with the latest gemmi code from the github.
+The policy is in the main branch I only push the code that works with the latest package of GEMMI.

 ## Usage
 ```